Morris De Morgan Arts & Crafts Pre-Raphaelite Victorian Medieval Site Map

 You can quick order De Morgan Peacock Borders .
 If you are ordering many tiles, a combination of different tile products see How to Order Tile to take advantage of discounts and better shipping prices.

 Order De Morgan peacock border tiles.
-After you've checked out, you'll be redirected to the contact page where you can tell me about your project and ask any questions.
+After you've checked out, choose Return to Website to be redirected to the contact page where you can tell me about your project and ask any questions.
 I make your tiles as you order them so if you want to change colors slightly, such as making the blue a bit darker or lighter, or the pinks a little deeper, there is no charge for that small happiness so tell me your preferences about that, too.

 Pin this for later